 ½ cup golden raisins

-Prepare a large loaf pan by greasing the bottom only with Earth Balance shortening and dust with a teaspoon of flour.
+Prepare a large loaf pan by greasing the bottom and dusting with a teaspoon of flour.
 Shake out excess flour.

 Mix together sugar, maple syrup, oil, vanilla and pumpkin and set aside.